 Server Log Analysis & Technical SEO

-As Director of Marcom for log analytics software company Logz.io, Samuel is also an SEO speaker who discusses server log analysis and technical SEO.
-Log files are important to examine because they contain the only data that is 100% accurate in terms of how search engines are crawling your website.
+As Director of Marketing and Communications for log analytics software company Logz.io, Samuel is also an SEO speaker who discusses server log analysis and technical SEO.
+Log files are important to examine because they contain the only data that is 100% accurate in terms of how search engines are crawling your website — Google Analytics data is wrong.
 He explains how to analyze the data effectively to analyze:

 - Bot crawl volume